keatonm-20/setting-up-shared-folder-in-server/README.md

 # Setting up shared folder in server

-## In this repo I am creating a folder for the client and server to share files between each other.<br><br>

----
----
----

 ### Creating Folder
 **I am creating the folder for the client to be able to send and receive files between client and server computers**<br><br>
 ![Dashboard Screenshot](images/img1.png)